rsmrahul1/blockchain-starter/README.md

       Discovering the next block is done by finding the right nonce, that when combined with the previous block hash, provides a lower hash value than the target.
       This specific nonce that satisfies the mining requirement of the next block is called the “Golden Nonce”.
+  ### 8. Genesis Block
+      A Genesis Block is the name given to the first block a cryptocurrency, such as Bitcoin, ever mined.
+      A blockchain consists of a series of so-called blocks that are used to store information related to transactions that occur on a blockchain network.